TeachBooks/mirror_mude_book/book/rr/prob-design/two-random-variables.md

 *Compared to the previous example, now there are two distributions---how do we find the design discharge and dike height?*

-Before presenting the correct approach, 3 common mistakes are illustrated.
+Before presenting the correct approach, three common mistakes are illustrated.

 ### Incorrect Approach 1